kesor/ollama-proxy/README.md

 ## Prerequisites

 - **Docker and Docker Compose**: Ensure Docker and Docker Compose are installed on your system.
-- **Cloudflare Account**: Required to obtain a Cloudflare Tunnel token.
+- **Cloudflare Account**: Required to get a Cloudflare Tunnel token.
+Review the [cloudflare doc](./docs/cloudflare.md) for more details.
 - **Ollama**: Install and run [Ollama](https://github.com/jmorganca/ollama) on your host machine at port `11434`.

 ## Installation